Array BP-XOR Codes for Hierarchically Distributed Matrix Multiplication: Introduction

-The motivation for this study is two fold.
-First, most existing works have focused on small to moderate size matrix multiplication operation and thereby improving the worker node task runtime while the encoding/decoding times at the master node are assumed to be negligible.
+On the other hand, most of the existing works have focused on small to moderate size matrix multiplication operation and thereby improving the worker node task runtime while the encoding/decoding times at the master node are assumed to be negligibly small.
 However, although the master node workload may be acceptable for small-scale (few tens of nodes) networks and moderately sized matrices, it shall be extremely prohibitive for large-scale (over thousands of nodes) compute tasks.
-Hence, a lower total execution time must be the real optimization criterion whereby the encoding and decoding processes need to be low complexity and parallelizable.
-While achieving better total execution time, the system should not lose \textit{recovery threshold} performance due to stragglers.
-In our study, we address this issue by distributing the encoding operation over the compute cluster and allowing belief propagation (BP) - a.k.a. peeling decoder to resolve the actual matrix multiplication operation at the master.
+Hence, the total execution time is considered to be the real optimization criterion whereby the encoding and decoding processes need to be low complexity, parallelizable and distributable.
+While achieving better total execution time, the system should not lose the \textit{recovery threshold} performance due to stragglers \cite{Yu2017}.
+In our study, we address this issue by distributing the encoding operation over the compute cluster and allowing BP to resolve the actual matrix multiplication operation at the master.
 Secondly, modern compute nodes are equipped with multiple typically equal-quality cores such as Central Processing Unit (CPU) instances possessing over hundreds of physical cores or Graphical Processing Unit (GPU) instances with thousands of CUDA cores.
-By considering each core as standalone network processor, and the distinctive cost nature of communications between these cores and with other network nodes, it is intuitive that coding can be exploited for optimal utilization of the underlying infrastructure.
-Finally, the proposed scheme can also be considered as complementary coding strategy to previous strategies such as $d$-dimensional product code schemes \cite{baharav2018} in which component codes can be constructed using MDS array BP-XOR codes \cite{Paterson2016}.
+By considering each core as a standalone network processor, and the distinctive cost nature of communications between these cores and with other network nodes, it is intuitive that coding can be exploited for optimal utilization of the underlying infrastructure.